ibm-cloud-docs/vmwaresolutions/services/mcv_addingremovingservers.md

 {:important: .important}
 {:term: .term}

-# Expanding and contracting capacity for a stretched cluster across multizone region
+# Expanding and contracting capacity for vCenter Server multizone instances
 {: #mcv_addingremovingservers}

-You can expand or contract the capacity of your stretched cluster across [multizone region](#x9774820){: term} according to your business needs.
-You can add or remove VMware ESXi™ servers to and from witness, management, and stretched vSAN™ clusters.
-You can add or remove network file system (NFS) storage to and from witness and management clusters.
+You can expand or contract the capacity of your multizone instance according to your business needs.
+You can add or remove VMware ESXi™ servers to and from witness, consolidated, additional workload, and edge services clusters.
+You can add or remove Network File System (NFS) storage to and from the witness and consolidated clusters.

-## Adding ESXi servers to a stretched cluster across multizone region
+## Adding ESXi servers to a multizone instance
 {: #mcv_addingremovingservers-adding}

-You can add ESXi servers to your witness, management, or stretched vSAN cluster.
+You can add ESXi servers to your witness, consolidated, additional workload, and edge services clusters.

-ESXi servers for stretched vSAN clusters are added in pairs.
-{:note}

 ### Procedure to add ESXi servers
 {: #mcv_addingremovingservers-adding-procedure}